Sandra Bullock opens up about partner and parenting on 'Red Table Talk' - KTVZ

 Bullock was already a mom to son Louis, now 11, when she met Randall, a photographer, and she adopted daughter Laila, 8, without his involvement, she said.

 “I had Louis first.
 And then when I met Randall, and I was like, and we hadn’t been together that long.
 I go, ‘You remember that NDA you signed when you photographed my son?,'” she said.
 “He was like, ‘Yeah.’
 He’s still scared.
 His whole life had been unraveled because of me.
 And I said, ‘You know, that still holds.’
-And he was like, ‘Yeah, okay, okay, okay, why?’
+And he was like, ‘Yeah, OK, OK, OK, why?’
 And I was like, ‘Cause I’m bringing a child home when I come back from Toronto.’
 And he was like, ‘Sorry, what?'”

 The “Bird Box” star said Randall was “so happy, but he was scared” and added that she is “a bulldozer” in terms of doing what she wants.